 Electric starters, discs, and left hand gear levers

-▲ Norvil Norton Commando Roadster with Les's beefed up front disc brake.
+▲ Norvil Roadster with a beefed up front disc brake.
 It's an eyestopper and a tyrestopper.

-▲ If early Fastback Commandos are to your taste, Norvil can supply.
+▲ If early Norton Commando Fastbacks are to your taste, you're in the right place.
 Fibre glass fuel tanks are not on offer, however.
 Modern fuels destroy them.
-Norvil now supply tanks only in steel and aluminium.
+Tanks are now offered only in steel and aluminium.

-▲ A Norton Commando takes shape in one of Norvil's "clean" assembly rooms.
+▲ A new Norton Commando build takes shape in one of the "clean" assembly rooms.
 Engine building takes place next door.
-Les is very much hands on-as witnessed by the picture below.

-▲ Les very much has a "hands-on" approach.
-There isn't much, if anything, about the Norton Commando that he doesn't know.
+▲ This company very much has a "hands-on" approach.
+There isn't much, if anything, about these products and processes that isn't understood here.

-▲ Norvil pretty much make all the parts you need to build or upgrade your Commando, and 99-percent of it is forged, cast, machined, stamped, pressed, spun or hammered right here in the UK.
+▲ Pretty much make all the parts you need to build or upgrade your Commie are remade, and 99-percent of it is forged, cast, machined, stamped, pressed, spun or hammered right here in the UK.
 There aren't many great products anymore that can boast "Made in England".
-But Norvil's classic Norton Commandos are British to the core, and Les intends for them to stay that way.
+But these classic products are British to the core, and this firm wants them to stay that way.

-▲ Meet Les's team—or, at least, four of them.
+▲ Meet the team—or, at least, four of them.
 Left to right: Les Allen, Jan Harbour, John Brisco, Les Emery, and wife Sue.

-UPDATE: Les Allen and John Brisco are no longer working for Les Emery.
+UPDATE: Les Allen and John Brisco are no longer working for the company.
 Follow this link.

 Mick Hemmings Motorcycles